flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-81110A/Keysight-81110A.md

 # Find available resources
 resources = list_resources()

-# Connect to the Keysight 81110A Function Generator
+# Connect to the Keysight (Agilent) 81110A Function Generator
 func_gen = instrument(resources[0])

 # Now you can use the function generator